ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Forest Republican._](https://chroniclingamerica.loc.gov/lccn/sn84026497/1892-05-04/ed-1/seq-3)

 #### 1892-05-04 &middot; Tionesta, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ou will be compelled
+to give credence to a part of my story,
+at least, and your regrets will join mine
+that no more of the noblest American
+game is to be found on these great
+plains.&quot; Chicago Tribune.
 What to Do In Case of Accident.
 Professor Wilder, of Cornell Uni­
 versity, gives the following short rules